adamkcook94/async_ajax_fetch/README.md

 - Can create these resources with a 'POST' request.

 - Can delete with 'DELETE' request.

+- When a client request is made via a RESTful API, it transfers a state of the resource to the requester or endpoint.

+- This information, or representation, is delivered in one of several formats via HTTP: JSON (Javascript Object Notation), HTML, XLT, Python, PHP, or plain text.

 - Since it uses HTTP requests and standard JSON it can be used with any programming language.